thegoodideaco/vue-d3-workshop/src/views/examples/parallelcoords/readme.md

 The `Parallel Coord Component` needs two main things.

 - The dataset
-- List of property names to filter
+- List of dimension keys to generate columns

 Other additional options are available